 The course comprises two teaching semesters.
 Semester 1 consists core classes: Brand Management & Product Strategy, Strategic Marketing, Innovation Management and Financial Implications of Innovation.

 In Semester 2, you'll have the opportunity to focus on specific topics according to your interests.
 You'll choose two optional classes from each department.
 Marketing classes include: Marketing Research, Export Marketing, Services Marketing and B2B & Key Account Management;; Design, Manufacturing & Engineering Management classes: Strategic Supply Chain Management, Management of Total Quality & Continuous Improvement, Design Methods and Supply Chain Operations.

 During the second semester, in a group with three or four of your colleagues, you'll have the opportunity get involved in the Marketing Works projects.
-Under the supervision of one of the course lecturers, your group will act as a 'consulting agency', meeting with the customer to be briefed and then working together to prepare a realistic and efficient solution to a real-life problem facing the company.
+Under the supervision of one of the course lecturers, your group will meet with the customer to be briefed and then work together to prepare a realistic and efficient solution to a real-life problem facing the company.